What are the taxes paid by a foreigner in France?

 You must declare in France all your income, whether they are of French origin or of foreign origin.

-Check if a tax convention sets out specific rules.
+Check if a tax treaty sets out specific rules.

-Internet reporting is mandatory if your principal residence is equipped with internet access and you are able to file your return online.
+Internet reporting is mandatory if your principal residence is equipped with internet access and that you are able to make your declaration online.

-In the event of non-compliance with the obligation to declare one's income via the Internet, an increase of 0.2% of the amount of tax payable is provided, with a minimum of €60.
+In the event of non-compliance with the obligation to declare income via the internet, an increase of 0.2% the amount of tax payable is provided for, with a minimum of €60.

-Your statement is made from your online space:
+Your declaration is made from your online space:

-Before validating your pre-filled return online, you must verify the information provided and if necessary, correct and complete them.
+Before validating your pre-filled return online, you must check the information provided and if necessary, correct and complete them.

-Keep credentials for 3 years in the event of a request from the administration.
+Keep the supporting documents for 3 years in the event of a request from the administration.

-You can declare your income on paper form if you are in any of the following :
+You can report your income on paper form if you are in one of the following situations :

-- Your main residence is equipped with internet access, but you are not able to file your return online.
+• Your main residence is equipped with internet access, but you are not able to file your declaration online.

 You are using the pre-filled paper return received in April/May.

-The declaration No 2042 RICI groups the major tax reductions and credits.
+The declaration RICI No. 2042 includes major tax reductions and credits.

-Some income is to be reported on a accompanying declaration.
+Some income is to be reported on a annexed declaration.
 You can also download them online.

-Before signing your return, you must check information indicated and, if necessary, correct and complete them.
+Before signing your declaration, you must check information indicated and, if necessary, correct and complete them.

-You must contact the supporting documents to file a paper return only if the documents are prepared by you (e.g. a detailed list of your actual costs).
+You must reach the supporting documents to your paper return only if it is a document drawn up by you (detailed list of your actual costs for example).

 However, keep the other supporting documents for 3 years in the event of a request from the administration.